 Where are you located?
 We are located in the same building as our gallery, in the historic Benicia Arsenal, at 940 Tyler Street, Benicia, CA 94510.
+Our gallery is number 30, and our workshop space is number 28.
 If you haven’t been to the gallery before, the streets and signage within the Arsenal can be confusing.
 We recommend downloading our PDF map by clicking HERE before venturing out.

 What do I do for lunch for daylong workshops?
 Lunch is included for some day long workshops.
 See our Dining Info page HERE for more information on where to dine close by.
 Each workshop registration has information about what is included with your registration fee.

 How many people are in each workshop?
 This totally depends on the type of workshop.
 For studio workshops, we have a maximum of 16 in the Ballroom, and 12 in our project space.
 Other events will vary.
 Prior to your studio workshop, we will be providing you with further information.